Skip to main content

 Program eligibility requirements

 You must earn a B- or above in MIS 100 and MIS 310, and earn a grade of S or C- or above in remaining courses to be used to meet requirements.
-College of Management (COM) students that major in Information Assurance or Management Information Systems cannot declare an MIS Minor.
+College of Business and Management (CBM) students that major in Information Assurance or Management Information Systems cannot declare an MIS Minor.

 Courses and Requirements